harissg/software-engineering/README.md

 ## 🏆 About Me
 - 🔹 **10+ years of experience** leading and delivering scalable software solutions
-- 🔹 Firm believer in **agile development, DevOps best practices, and scalable architecture****Customer and product-focused**, dedicated to building intuitive solutions that simplify complex problems and enhance user experience
+- 🔹 Firm believer in **agile development, DevOps best practices, and scalable architecture**,
+- 🔹 **Customer and product-focused**, dedicated to building intuitive solutions that simplify complex problems and enhance user experience
 - 🔹 Advocate for **high-performance teams**, **continuous learning**, **mentorship**, and fostering **collaborative team cultures**
 - 🔹 Experienced in **FinTech, supply chain, automotive, and emerging technologies**